jamiedraws/SASS/README.md

 # Sass Style Guide

-This style guide focuses on the *Mixin Module* design pattern and adopts the *BEM* design methodology.
+This style guide focuses on the *Mixin Module* design pattern and adopts the *BEM* design method.

 ## BEM Mixin Module *(BEM Double-M)*
 This is a design pattern that operates primarily around the Sass mixin syntax and the module system.
 In Sass, [a mixin allows you to define styles that can be re-used throughout your stylesheet](https://sass-lang.com/documentation/at-rules/mixin).
 This enables developers to include a mixin either in the same Sass file or in another Sass file.